Health and Safety Guidelines

 What To Do if You’re Sick

 We all must work together to help us prevent the spread of the virus.
-If you do develop symptoms of COVID-19 or are exposed to someone who is ill, here is what you need to know as a member of the MMC community:
+If you test positive, develop symptoms of COVID-19, or are exposed to someone who is ill, here is what you need to know:

-If You Have Symptoms (vaccinated or unvaccinated): If you are experiencing symptoms of COVID-19, you should not come to campus and you should practice self-quarantine until your symptoms resolve.
+If you have symptoms (whether you are vaccinated or unvaccinated): If you are experiencing symptoms of COVID-19, you should not come to campus and you should practice self-quarantine until your symptoms resolve.
 Please contact your doctor (call first!) and report your symptoms to firstname.lastname@example.org immediately.

 - Students who are experiencing symptoms of COVID-19 will be directed to seek medical care and obtain a COVID-19 test.
 The Dow Zanghi Student Health provides medical and telehealth options for students free of charge.

 - If you have been exposed: If you have had close contact (within six feet of an infected individual for a total of 15 minutes or more over a 24-hour period) with someone who has tested positive for COVID-19, you must report that you’ve had close contact to email@example.com.
 You must follow MMC’s quarantine protocol based on your vaccination status.

 Individuals who test positive for COVID-19 will be required to isolate and remain off-campus in accordance with guidance from the CDC and state and local health departments.
 The College has set aside isolation spaces for students living in the residence halls.
 Non-residential students, faculty, and staff will be required to isolate in their own homes.

 Pursuant to updated guidance, individuals who are required to isolate will be able to request clearance to return to campus based on the following:

 - At least 10 days since symptoms first appeared, as documented by the Contact Tracer and

 - At least 24 hours with no fever without fever-reducing medication and